Angel-125/Buffalo2/ReleaseFolder/GameData/WildBlueIndustries/Buffalo2/Readme.txt

 Changes

-- Added new Alt variants to the B2 Trailer Frame.
+- Buffed the resource inputs and outputs on the Power Support Unit.

 New Parts

-- B2 Body Docking Port: This specialized docking port is designed to dock rover bodies together.
+- B2 Aquarium Module: This module catches Fish.
-- B2 Gripper Pad: This part provides grip support for rovers (well, rover bodies resting on the ground) and some heat protection.
+NOTE: With Snacks installed, the B2 Galley can turn Fish into Snacks.
+With Snacks Stress enabled, the Aquarium adds the Fishing activity, which will reduce Stress.
-- B2 Jack Lift: This part helps players build rovers in the field.
+- B2 Bioreactor: This module converts Fish into Liquid Fuel, and IntakeAir into Oxidizer.
-- B2 Passenger Module: This short-length module seats a pair of kerbals in relative comfort.
+- B2 Fish Tank: This part literally holds Fish.
-- Beta 2 Gravitic Engine: This engine combines the GND-00 "Beta" Gravitic Engine from Kerbal Flying Saucers with a short Buffalo 2 body module.
-It won't be available unless Kerbal Flying Saucers is installed.
+- B2 Fuel Cell Module: This part produces Electric Charge from Liquid Fuel and Oxidizer, and Electric Charge from Liquid Fuel and Intake Air.

-- Buffalight: This wide-beam light can pivot up and down, change color, and even blink if needed.
+* Requires SunkWorks

 ---ACKNOWLEDGEMENTS